 Although construction conflict has been regarded as an important component of project management and many research efforts have been made, there is not a thorough review against prior research works.
 This may create a challenge to grasp the research focus and status quo from hundreds of papers, and pose a major risk of neglecting essential questions and areas for research and practice improvement (Darko et al., 2019).
 To tackle this problem, it is necessary to analyze this field by adopting a scientometric approach.
 Literature review is considered an effective way to deeply understand the field of the selected research domain (Zuo and Zhao, 2014).
 This study is proposed to bridge this gap by using Scientometrics review method, as it is text-mining-oriented and is defined as "the quantitative study of science, science communication, and science policy" (Hess, 1997).
 This study attempts to conduct a scientometric review of the scientific literature related to construction conflict from 1991-2020 and obtain a snapshot of this research area.
 The results of the study will allow researchers to better understand the current state of construction conflict research in the world and identify hot topics in the literature.
 All literature records used in this study were collected from the Web of Science (WoS) core collection database.

 The objectives of this study are as follows.
 First, researchers attempt to identify the most productive contributors, including individual and institutional researchers, based on co-author analysis at the country, institution and author levels.
 Second, through co-word analysis at the keyword, term and category levels, major categories and primary research topics are revealed in the field of construction conflict research.
 Third, the distributions of core articles, authors and journals related to construction conflict are illuminated by mapping co-citation networks at the document, author and journal levels.
-Ultimately, hot research topics and trends in the field of construction conflict research are discussed.
+Ultimately, research focuses and trends in the field of construction conflict research are discussed.

 Methodology